PMEAL/porespy-frontend/README.md

 - Change GUI to make it look like mock gui design. (in progress)
 - Create store component, start with react redux
-- Add routing to About and Contact Page
 - Apply SOC to module functions names in ./src/utils folder, it will clean up the code.
 - add submodules to the menu bar, make components for each. (in progress)
 - Get a Favicon.ico